YogaLin/weibo_repost_scrapy_spider/README.md

 1. Run the code and csv file only have one single data(data from your start_url)

-  In this case, it's mostly you a bad cookies that weibo.cn server thinks you are not login yet.
+  In this case, it's mostly you a bad cookies and weibo.cn server thinks you are not login yet.
 Modify your cookies_list with another (or other) cookies should work.

 ## Other issues